hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 There are other possibilities, too, like data visualization.
 For instance, a book might have an illustration of the tallest skyscrapers in the world, at relative scale.
 But it would be even easier to create a virtual space that features these buildings right next to each other, at their actual size.

-This is new technology to most everyone on the team, so there’s been a lot of learning and unstructured experimentation along the way.
-It didn’t take long, however, for the team to notice the potential VR had for fostering a sense of empathy and connection.
+One of the first and most salient discoveries the team made is the potential VR has for fostering a sense of empathy and connection.

 “It’s amazing,” Rahman says.
 “The first thing people want to do in VR is high five each other.
 It brings out a natural curiosity in people.
 They immediately start exploring the environment and expressing themselves within it.
 There’s something really powerful and intangible in the knowledge you share a virtual space with another person.”